 University employment includes Cigna Insurance for both business and personal travel.
 This is not a sickness or hospitalization insurance program, but a comprehensive program for information, referral, coordination and assistance services designed to respond to most medical care situations abroad.
 You can pick up a brochure and participant card from the Human Resources Office.

-Students are enrolled in CISI health insurance for the duration of the trip.
+Students are enrolled in mandatory health insurance with CISI for the duration of the program.
 The link attached will provide more information on coverage and CISI policies.

 Log in using your regular SU email (including @seattleu.edu) and password to manage applications to your course/program using the EAO electronic record system.

 Log in using your SU email (including @seattleu.edu) and the unique password sent in the recommendation request email sent from Horizons.